-8.4 Engine Fault Codes
+8.6 Engine Fault Codes

-Example: Harvest Performance Tracker (HPT) displays the Fault Code 629S 16F 28C
+Example: HarvestTouch[TM] Display shows the Fault Code 629S 16F 28C

 - 629S S represents the J1939 SPN column.
 Locate code 629 in that column. - 12F F represents the FMI column.
 Locate code 12 in that column. - 28C C is occurrences, 28 is the quantity. - J1939 SPN description Controller 1.
-The Cummins description of this is engine control module critical internal failure Bad intelligent device or component - The Cummins Dealer will request the fault code that corresponds with the number that you have located in the J1939 SPN column.
+The Cummins description of this is engine control module critical internal failure -Bad intelligent device or component - The Cummins Dealer will request the fault code that corresponds with the number that you have located in the J1939 SPN column.